-In the case of a simple, one-piece house there is only one Building which inherits all attributes and relations from AbstractBuilding (cf.).
+In the case of a simple, one-piece house there is only one Building which inherits all attributes and relations from AbstractBuilding (cf. Fehler!
+Verweisquelle konnte nicht gefunden werden.).
 However, such a Building can also comprise BuildingParts which likewise inherit all properties from AbstractBuilding: the building's class, function (e.g. residential, public, or industry), usage, year of construction, year of demolition, roof type, measured height, and the number and individual heights of all its storeys above and below ground (cf. Figure 7).